cpm-cmake/CPM.cmake/README.md

-  VERSION       # The minimum version of the dependency (optional, defaults to 0) OPTIONS       # Configuration options passed to the dependency (optional) DOWNLOAD_ONLY # If set, the project is downloaded, but not configured (optional) [...]         # Origin parameters forwarded to FetchContent_Declare, see below )
+  VERSION       # The minimum version of the dependency (optional, defaults to 0) OPTIONS       # Configuration options passed to the dependency (optional) DOWNLOAD_ONLY # If set, the project is downloaded, but not configured (optional) INCLUDE_IF    # If set, the value has to evaluate to true for the dependency to be added (optional) [...]         # Origin parameters forwarded to FetchContent_Declare, see below )
 ```